ministryofjustice/bichard7-next-core/packages/api/README.md

 ## Setup

-Install NPM dependencies from the top level of this repo `npm i --workspaces --include-workspace-root`
+Install NPM dependencies from the top level of this repo `npm ci`

 Then from this directory run `npm run server:dev`